What is QRC (Query – Request – Complaint) in Customer Experience (CX) / Customer Service Language?

-For example, an insurance company sells a policy to a customer.
-And the customer gets into a situation where he has to apply for a claim and get the insured money.
-So if the customer gets the insured claim money within a reasonable time and the expected value of the policy, then the customer is experiences customer satisfaction.
+For example, an insurance company sells a policy to a customer and the customer gets into a situation where he has to apply for a claim and get the insured money.
+So if the customer gets the insured claim money within a reasonable time and the expected value of the policy, then the customer experiences customer satisfaction.

-If the claim is supposed to be delivered in a month and is delivered after 3 months customer will experience dissatisfaction.
-Or if the customer is expecting a full claim amount but for some reason, the insurance company approves only 70% of the claim amount he experiences dissatisfaction.
+If the claim is supposed to be delivered in a month and is delivered after 3 months, the customer will experience dissatisfaction.
+In case, if the customer is expecting a full claim amount, but for some reason, the insurance company approves only 70% of the claim amount, he experiences dissatisfaction.

-In any business, there are many stages in customer journey experience
+In any business, there are many stages in the customer journey experience:

 - Product / Service Pre Sales experience